AlanAmaro13/Transistor_Characterization/README.md

-# Transistor_Characterization
+# Transistor/ Amplifier Characterization

-Hola!
-Este código está hecho para realizar la caracterízación de parámetros de un amplificador con transistor de emisor o base común a partir de los valores de:
+Hey!
+This code provides a set of tools to characterize Amplifiers in emisor or base common configuration , this is done by providing it a set of parameters:

-*   VCC - Voltaje de la fuente directa
+*   VCC - DC Supply
-*   RE - Resistencia del emisor
+*   RE - Emisor Resistor
-*   R1 - Resistencia 1 del divisor de voltaje
+*   R1 - First resistor in the voltaje divisor
-*   R2 - Resistencia 2 del divisor de voltaje
+*   R2 - Second resistor in the voltaje divisor
+*   R3 - Third resistor in the voltaje divisor
-*   RC - Resistencia del colector
+*   RC - Collector resistor
-*   BETA - Valor beta del transistor
+*   BETA - Beta/HF value
-*   RL - Valor de la resistencia de carga
+*   RL - Carge resistor
-*   CC - Valor del capacitor del colector
+*   CC - Collector capacitance
-*   CE - Valor del capacitor del emisor
+*   CE - Emisor Capacitance
-*   CB - Valor del capacitor de la base
+*   CB - Base Capacitance

-Retorna los valores de:
+Also it's able to resolve for a voltaje divisor using 1, 2 or 3 resistors.
+The output corresponds to:

 *   VBB
 *   RB